RickRinewalt/pipeline/README.md

 - Autonomous coding agent (npm package) - https://docs.anthropic.com/en/docs/claude-code/overview

 ## Setup instructions

+### Environment guidelines
+It is **highly recommended** to run claude code in an isolated environment, containers are perfect for this.
+These are two solid choices:

+1. (**GitHub Codespaces**)[https://github.com/features/codespaces] - A free cloud-based container service provided by Microsoft which is really easy to setup and use.
+2. (**DevPod**)[https://devpod.sh/] - A codespace-like environment which you can run anywhere.
+A bit more involved to setup but has certain advantages.

+DevPod is currently my preferred setup, but this is not for everyone.
+I run this on my mac mini, I've documented the environment setup (here)[./mac_dev_setup].

+### Claude setup
 1. Subscribe to **Claude Code**.
 2. Create a repo in GitHub, tick the box that creates a **README.md**
 3. Install **VS Code**.